pixeloven/ComfyUI-Distributed/docs/planning/host-port-input-improvements.md

 - Enhanced worker display with type indicators
 - Comprehensive backend validation and parsing

-**Next Steps**: Phase 5 legacy cleanup is optional but recommended for code maintainability.
+**Next Steps**: Phase 6 enhanced features are optional improvements that can be implemented as needed.

 ## Technical Considerations